Motor coordination

-Motor coordination is the orchestrated movement of multiple body parts as required to accomplish intended actions, like walking.
+In physiology, motor coordination is the orchestrated movement of multiple body parts as required to accomplish intended actions, like walking.
 This coordination is achieved by adjusting kinematic and kinetic parameters associated with each body part involved in the intended movement.
-The modifications of these parameters typically relies on sensory feedback from one or more sensory modalities (see: multisensory integration), such as proprioception and vision.
+The modifications of these parameters typically relies on sensory feedback from one or more sensory modalities (see multisensory integration), such as proprioception and vision.

 Properties

-Large Degrees of Freedom
+Large degrees of freedom

 Goal-directed and coordinated movement of body parts is inherently variable because there are many ways of coordinating body parts to achieve the intended movement goal.
 This is because the degrees of freedom (DOF) is large for most movements due to the many associated neuro-musculoskeletal elements.
 Some examples of non-repeatable movements are when pointing or standing up from sitting.
 Actions and movements can be executed in multiple ways because synergies (as described below) can vary without changing the outcome.
 Early work from Nikolai Bernstein worked to understand how coordination was developed in executing a skilled movement.
 In this work, he remarked that there was no one-to-one relationship between the desired movement and coordination patterns to execute that movement.
 This equivalence suggests that any desired action does not have a particular coordination of neurons, muscles, and kinematics.